Blog - TGC News

 But on a fundamental level, the Australian Work and Life Index 2014 by The University of South Australia found that Australians desire a good work-life balance.

 As the number of hours both men and women are working grows, so does the significance of the office space.
 Becoming very much a second home, maintaining employee morale through thoughtful workplace design is vital for businesses that wish to see financial growth in the future.

 Sydney’s CBD offers everything the modern Australian employee needs to keep their working life an enjoyable one.
 Access to diverse public transport options, public spaces, offices kitted out with gym, shower and entertainment facilities, and a range of nearby watering holes and restaurants to unwind in are but a few of the benefits CBD workers rely on to keep morale high.

 LET TGC IMPROVE YOUR BUSINESS CULTURE

-Industry leaders know that a great company culture is the key to sustained financial health, and offices in Sydney’s CBD tick all the boxes when it comes to keeping employees excited and inspired about your services.
+Industry leaders know that a great company culture is key to sustained financial health, and offices in Sydney’s CBD tick all the boxes when it comes to keeping employees excited and inspired about your services.
 Employees are the gears that drive the business machine, and they must be kept well oiled.

-With exceptional office spaces available on all major streets in the CBD, including leafy Elizabeth Street and bustling Pitt Street, your organisation can get up to speed with the standards demanded by your employees.
+With exceptional office spaces available on all major streets in the CBD, including leafy Elizabeth Street and bustling Kent Street, your organisation can get up to speed with the standards demanded by your employees.